 What is meningococcal disease?

 Meningococcal disease (sometimes called invasive meningococcal disease or IMD) is a severe infection caused by the bacteria Neisseria meningitidis.
 Neisseria meningitidis can infect the meninges, a thin layer of tissue that covers the brain and spinal cord.
-It can also cause an infection of the blood.
+It can also cause infection of the blood.
 If not treated, meningococcal disease leads to death in 50% of cases.
-Even if diagnosed early and treated with antibiotics it still causes death in 5-15% of people.
+Even if diagnosed early and treated with antibiotics it still causes death in 10-15% of people.
 Of those who live, permanent brain damage, hearing loss, kidney failure, loss of arms or legs, or chronic nervous system problems can occur.

 How is meningococcal disease different from meningitis?

 “Meningitis” means inflammation of the meninges.
 The meninges are tissues that cover the brain and spinal cord.
 Meningitis may happen for many reasons.
 The most common causes of meningitis are infections with bacteria and viruses.
 Meningitis can also occur from physical injury, cancer or certain drugs.
 Meningococcal disease is caused by bacteria called Neisseria meningitidis.
-It is important to know about meningococcal disease because it is more likely to spread from person to person and it can be deadly.

 What are the symptoms of meningococcal disease?